 When you open up your proverbial doors, be prepared to quickly and efficiently ship your handmade soap and other products.

 Designate an area as your order picking and shipping area, if possible.
 Store all of the supplies you need in that area in an organized manner, so you always have what you need.
 You should have both scotch tape and shipping tape, as well as scissors, pens, permanent markers, and the packaging materials (kraft paper, tissue paper, shreds, packing peanuts, shipping boxes and/or mailers) handy.
 You’ll also want to make sure you have a flexible ruler or measuring tape and a postal scale.
-Don’t forget to stock up on customs forms, if you ship internationally, and all your branded marketing mojo like thank you cards, business cards, or samples (if you do them.)
+Don’t forget to stock up on customs forms, if you ship internationally, and all your branded marketing mojo like thank you cards, business cards, and samples (if you do them.)

-Organize your supplies in a way that makes sense for the flow of packaging an order, so everything is easy peasy when it’s time to pick an order and ship it.
+Organize your supplies in a way that makes sense for the flow of packaging an order, so everything is easy-peasy when it’s time to pick an order and ship it.
 I’m right-handed and like to work from left to right, so my shipping station was setup with the inner packaging material (tissue and packing peanuts) on the left, marketing materials and pens in the middle, and the outer package, scale, and customs forms on the right.

 Ensure that you are encouraging good record keeping here as well!